I Wandered Lonely as a Cloud: Settings to music

 The poem has been set to music, for example by Eric Thiman in the 20th century.
 In 2007, Cumbria Tourism released a rap version of the poem, featuring MC Nuts, a Lake District red squirrel, in an attempt to capture the "YouTube generation" and attract tourists to the Lake District.
-Published on the two-hundredth anniversary of the original, it attracted wide media attention.
+Published on the two-hundredth anniversary of the original, it attracted media attention.
 It was welcomed by the Wordsworth Trust, but attracted the disapproval of some commentators.